ymolists/website/src/routes/blog/dev-env-as-code.md

 ## **What about our dev environments?**

-While we have automated deployments of our applications, most of us don’t apply the same techniques to development environments, yet.
+While we have automated deployments of our applications, most of us don’t apply the same techniques to developer environments, yet.
 Instead, on-boarding a new team member on any non-trivial project usually is a multiple hour (if not days) exercise.

 It often goes like that: